fastai/course-v3/docs/deployment_zeit.md

 ```

 ## Step 3: Grab starter pack for deployment of your trained model
-Create a new directory on your local machine (for example `my-project`), and copy all 4 files from [here](https://github.com/fastai/course-v3/tree/master/docs/production/zeit) to that directory
+Create a new directory on your local machine (for example `myproject`), and copy all 4 files from [here](https://github.com/fastai/course-v3/tree/master/docs/production/zeit) to that directory
 1. **app.zip**
 2. **Dockerfile**
 3. **now.json**